 - APOP Favorites: The Chastain (ATL), Emerald City Bagels, Cultivate food & Buttermilk Kitchen, West Egg Cafe, Bell Street Burrito

 - Bartaco, Brack's Kitchen, Chicken Salad Chick, Corner Bakery, Velvet Taco, Upbeet, Kale Me Krazy

-- APOP Favorites: Corner Bakery.
-Jack's favorite: Velvet Taco
+- APOP Favorites: Corner Bakery, Flower Child, Jack's favorite: Velvet Taco

-- Superica (multiple locations), Fudo ATL Sushi, South City Kitchen, Storico Vino / Storico Fresca, JCT Kitchen, Barcelona, Two Urban Licks, Chops, Whiskey Bird, Little Ray Tacos, Flower Child, Leon’s, Iberian Pig, Amazza Pizza, The Varsity, Ladybird, New Realm Brewery, Buenas Tapas Del Sol, Seven Lamps, King + Duke, Garden Room, Atlas, Fox Brox Barbeques...
+- Superica (multiple locations), Fudo ATL Sushi, South City Kitchen, Storico Vino / Storico Fresca, JCT Kitchen, Barcelona, Two Urban Licks, The Bellyard Hotel (for cocktails on the roof), Chops, Whiskey Bird, Little Ray Tacos, Flower Child, Leon’s, Iberian Pig, Amazza Pizza, The Varsity, Ladybird, Barcelona Wine Bar, New Realm Brewery, Buenas Tapas Del Sol, Seven Lamps, King + Duke, Garden Room, Atlas, Fox Brox Barbeques...

-- APOP Favorites: Superica (Spicy Margarita - ALWAYS), Fudo ATL Sushi (best rolls: Fantasy & Incredibles), Nina & Rafi's, Little Ray Tacos, Storico Fresca, Whiskey Bird, Chops ($$$)...and more 🙂
+- APOP Favorites: Superica (Spicy Margarita - ALWAYS), Fudo ATL Sushi (best rolls: Fantasy & Incredibles), Nina & Rafi's OR Emmy's Squared Pizza, Little Ray Tacos, Storico Fresca, Whiskey Bird, Portofino Italian, Iberian Pig, Haven, Chops ($$$)...and more 🙂

 - Bars & Activities